jinglescode/generative-adversarial-networks/tutorials/01 Intuition Behind GANs/README.md

 ![Discriminator](assets/01.png)

 In other words, they try to model the probability of class `Y` given a set of features `X`.
 It starts off being terrible at distinguishing real and fake money, but it learns and gets better at classifying real and fake during the training process.

+We will look at how [discriminator](https://github.com/jinglescode/generative-adversarial-networks/tree/main/tutorials/02%20Discriminator) works in the next tutorial.

 ## Generator